Korean fried chicken

-Korean fried chicken, in Korean chikin (from the English word "chicken"), refers to a variety of fried chicken dishes created in South Korea.
+Korean fried chicken, in Korean chikin (loanword from the English word "chicken"), refers to a variety of fried chicken dishes created in South Korea.
 These include the basic huraideu-chicken (후라이드 치킨, from the English words 'fried chicken') and the spicy yangnyeom chicken (양념 치킨, 'seasoned chicken').
 In South Korea, fried chicken is consumed as a meal, an appetizer, anju (food that is served and eaten with drinks), or as an after-meal snack.

 Korean fried chicken was described by Julia Moskin of The New York Times as having a "thin, crackly and almost transparent crust".
-The chicken is usually seasoned with spices, sugar, and salt, before and after being fried.
+The chicken is usually seasoned with spices, sugar, and salt, before and after frying.
 Korean fried chicken restaurants commonly use small or medium-sized chickens; these younger chickens result in more tender meat.
 After frying, the chicken is usually hand-painted with sauce using a brush to evenly coat the chicken with a thin layer.
 Pickled radishes and beer (or carbonated drinks) are often served with Korean fried chicken.